shollyman/protoc-gen-pluginexample/README.md

 This repo is a quick and dirty demonstrate around developing a protobuf plugin.

-The simplest way to generate a go binary is to CD to this directory and invoke

 ## quick and dirty setup
 ```
 $ cd <this directory>